1ahmedharris/docker-image-builder/README.md

 # Automated-Docker-Container-Builder
 ## Overview
 Automating Docker image uploads to AWS Elastic Container Registry (ECR).
-This repository demonstrates a GitHub Actions CI/CD pipeline that builds a Docker image for a simple Python "Hello World" application, pushes the image to AWS ECR.
+This repository demonstrates a GitHub Actions CI/CD pipeline that builds a Docker image for a simple Python "Hello World" application, then pushes the image to AWS ECR.
 ## Features
 - Dockerfile:
 Builds lightweight Docker image for the application.